imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/functions.md

 - **Base Case**: The function should have a base case that terminates the recursion.
 Without a base case, the function would call itself indefinitely, leading to a stack overflow.
 - **Memory Usage**: Recursive functions use the call stack to keep track of function calls.
 Deep recursion can result in high memory usage or a stack overflow if the recursion goes too deep.
 - **Tail Recursion**: Go does not optimize tail recursion, so recursive functions with large depths may lead to stack overflow.
-If you need to optimize recursion, consider using iteration instead.
+If we need to optimize recursion, consider using iteration instead.